SamOnalaja/MSDS6306-CaseStudy2/CaseStudy2.md

 # Conclusion

 Using the variables Overtime, JobRole, JobLevel, JobInvolvement, MaritalStatus, and WorkLifeBalance, we created a model that was able to predict whether or not an employee will leave with 85.67% accuracy.
-At first one would think that things like salary amount and jab satisfacation would play a large role in whther or not people stay at a job.
-Based on the influential variables we found, that qualities of the actual job, like what your role is and how invloved you are, play a bigger role.
+At first one would think that things like salary amount and jab satisfacation would play a large role in whether or not people stay at a job.
+Based on the influential variables we found, that qualities of the actual job, such what your role is and how invloved you are, play a bigger role.
 Having overtime seems to be associated with high attrition rate and single people seem to leave jobs more than married or divorced people.
-Focusing on the varaible Job Role, we saw that job types with higher pay tend to be held by older people and all of the varaible sin our model had a high varaition in attrition rate among thier levels.
-It can be concluded that this is what makes them could predictors of attrition.
+Focusing on the variable Job Role, we saw that job types with higher pay tend to be held by older people and all of the variables in our model had a high variation in attrition rate among their levels.
+It can be concluded that this is what makes them good predictors of attrition.

 # Presentation